evlaV/steamos-log-submitter/API.md

 `/com/steampowered/SteamOSLogSubmitter/helpers/Minidump`

-They implement one interface, `com.steampowered.SteamOSLogSubmitter.Helper`, which has the following methods and properties:
+They implement one interface, `com.steampowered.SteamOSLogSubmitter.Helper`, which has the following methods, properties, and signals:

 ### Methods

+- `Collect`: Takes no arguments, returns `b` value.
+Run the submission phase for this helper.
+Returns `true` if one or more new logs are ready for submission.
 - `ListPending`: Takes no argument, returns `as` value.
 Get a list of currently pending log files that have yet to be submitted.
 The format is just the filename, as the helper name is implicit.
-- `Collect`: Takes no arguments, returns `b` value.
-Run the submission phase for this helper.
-Returns `true` if one or more new logs are ready for submission.

 ### Properties